madariss5/Blacksky-XMD/README.md

 - 💬 Message Anti-Spam & Filtering
 - 🎨 Media & Sticker Creation
 - 🌐 Multi-Language Support
+- 💰 Economy System with Shop
+- 🎯 Quests and Achievements
+- 🎁 Inventory Management

 ## 📋 Prerequisites
 Before running the bot, ensure you have the following installed: